joaohenriqueluz/took/README.md

 # Took

-Took is a command-line tool for time tracking and task management, designed to help you manage and monitor your time spent on various tasks and projects.
-With Took, you can track time, manage tasks, and visualize where your time goes with ease.
+Took is a command-line tool for time tracking and task management, designed to help you efficiently manage and monitor the time spent on various tasks and projects.
+With Took, you can start, pause, and resume tasks, view detailed reports, and manage your time more effectively.
 It's simple to set up and integrates seamlessly with your workflow.

 ## Features

-- **Track Time:** Log time spent on tasks and view detailed reports.
+- **Track Time:** Start tracking time for specific tasks, allowing you to keep a detailed log of how much time you spend on each task.
-- **Pause and Resume:** Pause and resume tasks to accurately reflect your working hours.
+- **Pause and Resume:** Easily pause and resume tasks, ensuring that your time logs are accurate and reflect actual working hours.
+- **Task Creation:** Automatically create tasks when starting time tracking for a task that doesn't exist.
+- **Task Status:** View the status of all tasks, including time spent and the last time they were updated.
-- **Time Logs:** Export time logs and visualize them with rich CLI-based graphics.
+- **Task Logs:** Log time spent on tasks and store daily logs.
-- **Terminal Dashboard:** Use a terminal dashboard with graphical representations of your time logs.
-- **Interactive Navigation:** Easily navigate through tasks and projects using an intuitive CLI interface.
+- **Daily Reports:** Generate reports to visualize the time spent on tasks over a specified number of days.
+- **Persistent Storage:** All tasks and time logs are stored in a JSON file within the project directory, ensuring that your data is persistent across sessions and can be committed to the VCS.

 ## Installation